everythingville/everythingville.github.io/README.md

 ## About Everythingville

-Everythingville is a place where you can find a variety of productivity tools, all in one place, in a fun town-like UI.
+Everythingville is a place where you can find a variety of productivity tools, all in one place, in a fun town-like interface.
 The features of this site are distributed among the different buildings of the town.
 There is something for everyone in Everythingville, so go ahead and [start exploring](https://everythingville.github.io/)!

 ## How to Navigate